Let’s face it: there’s been a lot of talk on the digital marketing scene of late regarding the future of blogging.

 On the other side of the coin, if you’re a fellow niche blogger, brands are always going to want to collaborate with you on sponsored posts.

 Why?
-Well, there are endless backlink opportunities available for them.
-Consequently, they can improve their website’s Domain Authority (DA) score, Search Engine Optimisation (SEO) juice and Google ranking.
+Well, there are endless backlink opportunities available for them if they work with other bloggers.
+And by building their backlink profile, they can improve their website’s Domain Authority (DA) score, Search Engine Optimisation (SEO) juice and Google ranking.

 Either way, conventional blogging always comes out on top.
 It’s a win-win situation for everybody involved.